-Good for those on a smaller budget or who simply don't need a larger, fancier refrigerator, the no-frills GE GTE18GMHES is a good option.
-It has spill-proof glass shelving and humidity controls for the two crisper bins.
-However, this refrigerator lacks an ice maker, and it doesn't have independent controls for the fridge and freezer, so you'll have to pick between "colder" and coldest" for both.
+The best refrigerator for those on a smaller budget — or who simply don't need a larger, fancier refrigerator — the no-frills GE GTE18GMHES is a good option.
+It has glass shelving and a sliding deli drawer and comes with an ice maker.
+However, this refrigerator lacks humidity controls for the crisper drawers and doesn't have independent controls for the fridge and freezer, so you'll have to pick between "colder" and coldest" for both.

 While it's not huge by typical refrigerator standards, this model will have more than enough room for most bulky items.
-Starting at $684, it's available in five finishes (stainless steel, bisque, black, fingerprint-resistant slate and white), some of which will increase the price by about $150.
+Starting at around $839, it's available in four finishes (stainless steel, bisque, silver, and white).
+Opting for stainless steel will increase the price by about $150.